 We lease approximately 10,500 square feet of general office space.
-In addition to office space we also lease equipment pursuant to operating leases.
+In addition to office space, we also lease equipment pursuant to operating leases.
 Our leases expire at various dates through 2010.
-Under the terms of all of our leases, future minimum lease payments are as follows (in thousands):
+Under the terms of our real property and equipment leases, annual minimum lease payments are as follows (in thousands):

-2004 2005 2006 2007 2008 2009 and Thereafter Total Future minimum lease payments \$183 \$187 \$191 \$187 \$196 \$ 366 \$1,310
+2004 2005 2006 2007 2008 2009 and Thereafter Total Minimum lease payments \$183 \$187 \$191 \$187 \$196 \$ 366 \$1,310

 We have license agreements that require us to make milestone payments upon the successful achievement of milestones, including clinical milestones.
-Our formulation agreement with Durect Corporation obligates us to make certain milestone payments upon achieving clinical milestones and regulatory milestones.
-We believe the amount of each milestone payment will be immaterial within the period such milestone is achieved.
-Our license agreements also require us to pay certain royalties to our licensors if we succeed in fully commercializing products under these license agreements.
-All of these potential future milestone and royalty payments are cancelable as of December 31, 2003.
+These agreements also require us to pay certain royalties to our licensors if we succeed in fully commercializing products under these license agreements.
+None of these potential future payments are non-cancelable as of March 31, 2004.

-Since our inception we have incurred a cumulative deficit of approximately \$74.2 million, including a net loss of \$21.6 million in 2003, and we expect to incur significant additional operating losses for the next several years.
-Since inception we have used \$58.7 million of cash in operating activities.
-We expect our cash requirements to increase in the foreseeable future as we continue to conduct preclinical and clinical trials for our drug candidates; seek regulatory approvals for our drug candidates; develop, formulate, manufacture and commercialize our drugs; implement additional internal systems and develop new infrastructure; acquire or in- license additional products or technologies, or expand the use of our technology; maintain, defend and expand the scope of our intellectual property; and hire additional personnel.
-The amount and timing of cash requirements will depend on regulatory and market acceptance of our products candidates and the resources we devote to researching and developing, formulating, manufacturing, commercializing and supporting our products.
+Since our inception we have used cash of \$65.9 million in operating activities and incurred a cumulative deficit of approximately \$84.4 million.
+We expect to incur significant additional operating losses for the next several years and our cash requirements to increase in the future.
+The amount and timing our future cash requirements will depend on regulatory and market acceptance of our products candidates and the resources we devote to researching and developing, formulating, manufacturing, commercializing and supporting our products.
 We believe that our current resources should be sufficient to fund our operations for at least the next twelve months.
 We may seek additional future funding through public or private financing within this timeframe, if such funding is available and on terms acceptable to us.